tushrahuja/Roxiler-CodingTask/README.md

-# 🚀 RateGenius — Store Rating Platform
+# RateGenius: Store Rating Platform

 A full-stack web application built with **React + Vite + Tailwind CSS**, **Express.js**, and **MySQL**, allowing users to rate stores and providing dashboards for Admins, Store Owners, and Normal Users.